Spruce Up Your Store for the Season With Painting and Decorating

 Add Seasonal Decorations

-- Fall leaves, pumpkins or gourds for autumn
+- Autumn leaves, pumpkins, or gourds

 Use Visual Merchandising